-Ossification of of the femur, tibia, fibula and patella is a process that starts in utero and continues through to the age of 18.
+Ossification of the femur, tibia, fibula, and patella is a process that starts in utero and continues through to the age of 18.

 The distal femoral physis fuses at 14-16 years in girls and 16-18 years in boys.

 The patella begins to ossify at the age of 3-5 years.
 The patella has between 1-3 ossification centers.
-Accessory ossification centres are most common in the superolateral aspect of the patella.
-These accessory ossfication centres are the cause of bipartite patella and may easily be confused for fractures or actual bipartite patella.
+Accessory ossification centers are most common in the superolateral aspect of the patella.
+These accessory ossification centers are the cause of bipartite patella and may easily be confused for fractures or actual bipartite patella.

 The patella finally fuses in late adolescence.

-The centre for the upper epiphysis of tbia appears around 34 weeks gestation.
-Around the age of 8, a second proximal ossification centre appears which goes on to form the tibial tuberostiy and fuses around the age of 17.
-Both of these secondary ossification centres can be mistaken for fractures
+The center for the upper epiphysis of tibia appears around 34 weeks gestation.
+Around the age of 8, a second proximal ossification center appears which goes on to form the tibial tuberosity and fuses around the age of 17.
+Both of these secondary ossification centers can be mistaken for fractures

 The fibula begins ossification in the 8th gestational week with 3 growth centers, one central and on at either end of the bone.
 The proximal epiphysis calcifies slightly later around 4 years of age.
 Closure of both the growth plates occurs in the early 20s.